joebb97/joebb-website-source/content/projects/elm-sudoku.md

 * Learn a functional language to make adopting the paradigm easier in future projects and in my work.

 * Increase my ability to contribute correct, efficient, code to the frontends of projects, and further myself as an all-stack developer.
-    * I love most every aspect of computing, from logic gates to firmware and operating systems all the way up to web systems!
+    * I love almost every aspect of computing, from logic gates to firmware and operating systems all the way up to web systems!

-* Make a simple, efficient, and useful web application for real people.
+* Make a simple, efficient, and mildly useful web application.

-I'd say I accomplished these goals in this project.
+I feel accomplished these goals in this project.

 ## Reflections

 It might be nice to support a "clear" button that keeps the same generated board, in case the user wants to start over.
 I'll add this functionality if enough people request it.

-It might also be nice to support importing and exporting boards, but since I'm unaware of a universal format for storing sudoku boards I don't see much utility to this.
+It might be nice to support importing and exporting boards, but since I'm unaware of a universal format for storing sudoku boards I don't see much utility to this.